Open-Source-Studio-at-ITP/Final-Projects/proposal-template.md

 ## Mentoring

 _List some possible mentors for this project.
-Describe what kinds of help you need (technical, conceptual, outreach, etc.)_
+Describe what kinds of help you need (technical, conceptual, outreach, etc.) For more, read [the mentor guidelines](https://github.com/Open-Source-Studio-at-ITP/Final-Projects/blob/source/mentor-guidelines.md)_

 ## More about you